Submitted by admin on Thu, 03/29/2018 - 05:28

 • Check spelling and grammatical errors in content.

-• Check for solid background colours that may distract users.
+• Check for solid background colors that may distract users.

 • Check that the content is meaningful and is relevant to the page.